ruth7873/Maly-is-getting-married/README.md

 ## Credits 🙌

-- Chess background and card designs: *Custom images provided in the project.*
-- Developed with ❤️ by [Ruth7873].
+- Developed with ❤️ by Ruth7873.

 ## License 📜